 MQL5.com calendar flawlessly transfers all the features from the desktop web version to the mobile web version.
 You can even set date ranges!
 Everything is displayed in a clear and concise way.
 The revisions and pre-revision values are shown.

 The MQL5.com mobile app is called Tradays.
 It performs the basic functions but is far from ideal.
 Time-browsing is performed by either scrolling the event list to the necessary date or by scrolling the dates list to the required week and tapping the necessary date.
-Filtering can be done by importance and country but not by currency.
+Filtering can be done by importance and country, but not by currency.
 Revisions are not shown and not even indicated.
 To see an unrevised value, you need to choose the event you want and then go to the History tab.

 Myfxbook

 Myfxbook is very mobile-friendly, having largely the same features as the desktop web version, even allowing you to set custom date ranges in the filtering options and search events by keywords, which can include an event name, currency, country, and impact.
 The mobile version does not show a specific time for releases, the same as the desktop version.
 If you wish to learn when exactly the next release will happen, you need to choose the event and look at the Next Release section.
+The revisions are indicated.
+If you wish to see the pre-revised value, you have to click on the event and then on the previous value, though, strangely, it will also be shown on the calendar if you click the Back button on your phone.

 The Myfxbook mobile app is available for Android and iOS mobile platforms.
 It has slightly crippled functionality — you cannot set arbitrary date ranges for time browsing.
-Also, revised previous values aren't shown.
-The app has one advantage over the web version though - you can choose in options whether to show the event release time as a countdown (similar to the web version) or as a regular time.
+Also, the revised previous values aren't shown.
+The app has one advantage over the web version, though - you can choose in the options whether to show the event release time as a countdown (similar to the web version) or as a regular time.

 Trading Economics